Short description of the article

 2. Carelessness concerning personal data of the users

-Remember informational safety.
+Remember about the protection of the information.
 Many monetization schemes need personal data, e.g. age, gender, profession.
 People working with your app want to know how and why their personal data are used.
-Persuade that yo take care of personal data and explain why you need these data.
+Explain why you need these data and stress that you will protect those data.

 3. Focusing on the ads only